The King and the Wizard

 The molt used maybe 0.1 kWh to think about this.
 It commissioned 500 kWh to act on it.

-That's an eigenpute of 500 kWh.
-And an eigenreach of 5000x.
+That's an eigenpute of 500 kWh and an eigenreach of 5000x.

 Other examples: